Credit Score Factors: Length Of Credit History

 You know that making your credit card, mortgage loan, auto and student loan payments on time helps boost your three-digit FICO® Score.
 You also know that keeping your credit card debt low does the same.
 But did you know that the length of your credit history plays a role in your credit score, too?

-According to MyFICO.com, there are five components to your credit score.
+According to MyFICO.com, there are five components that credit bureaus use when calculating your credit score.
 Your payment history is the most important, accounting for 35% of your score.
 The amount you owe on loans and credit cards makes up 30% of your score, ranking as the second most important factor.
 Then there's length of credit history, which accounts for 15% of your score, according to MyFICO.com.

 Interested in checking your FICO® Score?
 You can do this at Rocket HomeSM.